-There are mainly tow kinds of e-commerce sites: professional cosmetics site, comprehensive sites and company online store such as Lancôme.
+There are mainly two kinds of e-commerce sites: professional cosmetics sites, comprehensive sites, and company online stores such as Lancôme.

-The advantage of using the ecommerce site to generate your business is that you can reach your customers to save both the budget and the trouble of negotiation with numbers of supermarket, shopping mall or stores.
-Besides, for those companies who are not able to sell directly to small cities or rural area, ecommerce can even help them develop market there without spending money on distribution network there.
-All what you need to do is to promote your store to get a better user experience and more traffic.
+The advantage of using the eCommerce site to generate your business is that you can reach your customers to save both the budget and the trouble of negotiation with a number of supermarkets, shopping malls, or stores.
+Besides, for those companies who are not able to sell directly to small cities or rural areas, eCommerce can even help them develop a market there without spending money on a distribution network there.
+All you need to do is to promote your store to get a better user experience and more traffic.

-See also case study on a leading ecommerce site
+See also the case study on a leading e-commerce site.

 SNS (social media for Cosmetics )

-As a product whose sales depend on its reputation, cosmetic are also one of the products that demand more most budget on reputation control.
+As a product whose sales depend on its reputation, cosmetics are also one of the products that demand more budget on reputation control.

 To control the reputation of your products, you need to know where Chinese people go to get information.
 If you control the source of information, you can successfully control the reputation.

-And the key of this is SNS because Chinese cosmetics consumers, especially girls tend to look for and trust what other users or key opinion leaders speak about the product.
+And the key to this is SNS because Chinese cosmetics consumers, especially girls tend to look for and trust what other users or key opinion leaders speak about the product.

 There are two kinds of SNS you need to care about: micro-blogging and professional SNS.